 The intent of Osteo Science Foundation is to provide funding for research that is applied directly to each project.
 The funding should be applied toward costs associated directly with the research, such as purchase of animals, materials and supplies, and for services that may be required, such as laboratory support, histology lab fees and similar expenses.

 Investigators’ salaries will not be approved by Osteo Science Foundation.
 Exceptions may rarely be made for external, direct project-related personnel costs.
 Project budget proposals, however, should not include significant salary support for research associates or graduate students.
 Also, tuition or other associated education costs for graduate students involved in these projects should not be included in the budget.
 Projects will be viewed most favorably when the funding is directed to project activities and goals rather than financial support of personnel involved in the research.

 The application should include an accurate description of the roles of individuals participating in the project.
 For example, if a Primary Investigator is listed as five percent effort but a graduate student is listed as 50 percent effort, this creates some confusion regarding who is primarily responsible for the project.
 Clarification of roles of each individual should be clearly defined.
-The Scientific Review Committee will look most favorably on the proposals that comply with these goals.
+The Scientific and Clinical Review Committee will look most favorably on the proposals that comply with these goals.

 Institutional Overhead Costs